abraunegg/onedrive/docs/client-architecture.md

 > -rw-------.
 1 alex alex 53419 Nov 14 05:22 file5-onedrive-client-dev.data
 > ```
 >

+> [!CAUTION]
+> The creation of backup files when there is a conflict to avoid local data loss can be disabled.
+>
+> To do this, utilise the configuration option **bypass_data_preservation**
+>
+> If this is enabled, you will experience data loss on your local data as the local file will be over-written with data from OneDrive online.
+Use with care and caution.

 ### Default Operational Modes - Conflict Handling